UniMedVL: Unifying Medical Multimodal Understanding and Generation through Observation-Knowledge-Analysis: Methodology

-\textbf{Model Architecture Overview.} Following \citet{deng2025emerging}, we adopt a unified architecture with dual visual encoders and mixture-of-transformer-experts (MoT).
-The understanding-oriented encoder $E_{\text{ViT}}$ extracts semantic tokens $z_{\text{ViT}} = E_{\text{ViT}}(x_v)$ for multimodal comprehension tasks, while the generation-oriented encoder $E_{\text{VAE}}$ produces latent representations $z_{\text{VAE}} = E_{\text{VAE}}(x_v)$ for visual synthesis tasks.
-The MoT module contains specialised decoder-based experts: an understanding expert processes interleaved sequences of text and ViT tokens $[x_{\text{text}}, z_{\text{ViT}}]$ for vision-language understanding, while a generation expert handles VAE latent tokens $[z_{\text{VAE}}]$ for image generation, with text conditioning accessible through cross-attention.
-Projection layers $f_{\text{ViT}}$ and $f_{\text{VAE}}$ bridge the visual encoders with the transformer experts, mapping encoded features to the shared hidden dimension.
-For generation outputs, the decoder $D_{\text{VAE}}$ reconstructs visual content from the latent representations back to pixel space.
-Both experts operate on the same token sequence through separate projection heads within each transformer layer.
+\textbf{Model Architecture Overview.} Following \citet{deng2025emerging}, we adopt a unified architecture with dual visual encoders and a Transformer backbone.
+The understanding-oriented encoder $E_{\mathrm{VIT}}$ extracts semantic tokens $z_{\mathrm{VIT}} = E_{\mathrm{VIT}}(x_v)$ for multimodal comprehension tasks, while the generation-oriented encoder $E_{\mathrm{VAE}}$ produces latent representations $z_{\mathrm{VAE}} = E_{\mathrm{VAE}}(x_v)$ for visual synthesis tasks.
+The transformer backbone consists of specialized FFN layers for the understanding and generation tasks, with shared self-attention layers.
+The VIT tokens $z_{\mathrm{VIT}}$ and VAE tokens $z_{\mathrm{VAE}}$ are first processed by the specialized FFN layers and then concatenated with text tokens $x_{\text{text}}$ to form a single token sequence.
+This sequence is fed into shared self-attention layers to predict the next text tokens and the velocity on the VAE latent features.
+For generation outputs, the decoder $D_{\mathrm{VAE}}$ reconstructs the VAE latent features to images.

-\textbf{Training Objectives.} The model is trained with a unified loss function combining understanding and generation tasks.
-For understanding tasks, we employ next-token prediction:

-where $t_i$ denotes the $i$-th text token and $\theta$ represents model parameters.
-For visual generation, we apply flow matching on VAE latent space: